Skip to content

 The independent chart toggle is automatically hidden when there is only one query statement.

-When you add multiple queries simultaneously and the units of the query results are inconsistent, you can enable the independent chart mode.
+When you have added multiple queries simultaneously and the units of the query results are inconsistent, you can enable Independent Chart Mode.
 As shown below:

 • Before enabling independent charts: